 - Learn SharePoint Workflow

-In this SharePoint workflow tutorial, we saw how can we use Collect Signature workflow in SharePoint Online.
+In this SharePoint workflow tutorial, we saw how can we use the Collect Signature workflow in SharePoint Online.

 Hello Everyone!!
 I am Bhawana a SharePoint MVP and having about 10+ years of SharePoint experience as well as in .Net technologies.
 I have worked in all the versions of SharePoint from wss to Office 365.
 I have good exposure in Customization and Migration using Nintex, Metalogix tools.
 Now exploring more in SharePoint 2016 🙂 Hope here I can contribute and share my knowledge to the fullest.
 As I believe “There is no wealth like knowledge and no poverty like ignorance”